lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

   </div>`
 ```

 However, instead of simply _returning_ a value to render, a directive gets special access to the underlying DOM associated with its expression.
 And a directive instance is persisted across multiple renders so it can maintain state.
-A directive can even update the DOM asynchronously, outside of the main update process.
+A directive can even update the DOM asynchronously, outside of the main update cycle.

 While Lit ships with a number of built-in directives like [`repeat()`](/guide/templates/directives/#repeat) and [`cache()`](/guide/templates/directives/#cache), users can author their own custom directives.
 To create a directive: